 There is an exchange that occurs.
-Jesus was made sin, with all our sinfulness, so that in return, we might be made righteous with all His righteousness.
-That is not sins, but sin that is dealt with there.
-We read in Hebrews,
+Jesus was made sin, with all our sinfulness, so that in return, we might be made

-He then would have had to suffer often since the foundation of the world; but now, once at the end of the ages, He has appeared to put away sin by the sacrifice of Himself (Hebrews 9:26)
+He then would have had to suffer often since the foundation of the world; but now, once at the end of the ages, He has appeared to put away sin by the sacrifice of Himself.
+(Hebrews 9:26)